RSE Executive Team

 Erika Ebbel Angle received her Ph.D. in Biochemistry in 2012 from Boston University School of Medicine.
 She holds a B.S. from the Massachusetts Institute of Technology.
-Erika is the Executive Director and Founder of Science from Scientists, a non-profit which sends real, charismatic scientists into classrooms to teach 4-8th grade students STEM.
-She is also the CEO and co-founder of Ixcela: The Internal Fitness Company, a Biotechnology company aimed at developing diagnostic tests and natural interventions to improve gut microbiome efficacy and prevent neurodegenerative and cardiovascular diseases.
+Erika is the Executive Director and Founder of Science from Scientists, a non-profit which sends real, charismatic scientists into classrooms to teach 3rd-8th grade students STEM.
+She is also the CEO and co-founder of Ixcela: The Internal Fitness Company, a Biotechnology company aimed at developing tests and interventions to improve gut microbiome efficacy.

 In 2014 the Boston Business Journal selected Erika as one of the “40 Under 40” and the Greater Boston Chamber of Commerce awarded her the Pinnacle Award for Emerging Executive.
 In 2013 the Boston Chamber of Commerce selected her as one of the “Ten Outstanding Young Leaders” in Boston.
 She was selected by L’Oreal Paris as a 2007 Woman of Worth for her work with Science from Scientists.
 Erika served as a Commissioner for the MA Commission on the Status of Women.
 Erika was Miss Massachusetts 2004 in the Miss America Scholarship program.